grafana/tempo/docs/sources/tempo/configuration/_index.md

             [cert_file: <string | default = "">]

         # Optional.
-        # Configures filtering in forwarder that allows dropping spans and span events using
+        # Configures filtering in forwarder that lets you drop spans and span events using
         # the OpenTelemetry Transformation Language (OTTL) syntax.
 For detailed overview of
         # the OTTL syntax, please refer to the official Open Telemetry documentation.
         filter: